postalserver/postal-rails/README.md

 ## Installation

-Add the `postal` gem to your Gemfile and run `bundle install` to install it.
+Add the `postal-rails` gem to your Gemfile and run `bundle install` to install it.

 ```ruby
 gem 'postal-rails', '~> 1.0'